jason-dgio/implicitly_animated_reorderable_list/README.md

 ## Usage

-The package contains two `ListViews`: `ImplicitlyAnimatedList` which is the base class and offers implicit animation for item insertions/removals and soon updates and `ImplicitlyAnimatedReorderableList` which extends the `ImplicitlyAnimatedList` and adds reorder support for its items.
+The package contains two `ListViews`: `ImplicitlyAnimatedList` which is the base class and offers implicit animation for item `insertions`, `removals` and `updates`, and `ImplicitlyAnimatedReorderableList` which extends the `ImplicitlyAnimatedList` and adds reordering support to its items.
 See examples below on how to use them.

 ### ImplicitlyAnimatedList